avioconsulting/mule-custom-logger/README.md

 * Tracepoints compatibility to measure request, response times and such.

 # Changes

+## Please refer to Github releases for continued changelog

 ## 2.1.1
 * Fixes
 	- Fixed implementation to only create and register one Notification Listener.
 Duplicates were being created and registered leading to duplicate flow logs